aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 You will receive a reply with the current access fee.
 Expect delays outside my current time zone.
 CET Brussels Time.

-Next you can opt to be invoiced (paypal, stripe, bank transfer) or alternativly trnasfer as a donation.
+Next you can opt to be invoiced (paypal, stripe, bank transfer) or alternativly transfer as a donation.
 Your choice.
 Don't forget to include in the transfer description text that you are tranfering as a donation.
 Very important, or else i will have to issue a commercial invoice to you.

 <br />